 top of page

-SDG Forum: First Nations Peoples & the 2030 Agenda
+First Nations Peoples & the 2030 Agenda

 The SDG Forum on First Nations People and the 2030 Agenda, held on August 1st, 2024, at West Coast Eagles' Mineral Resources Park, emphasised the vital contributions of Indigenous peoples to the Sustainable Development Goals (SDGs).
 The event gathered experts and advocates to integrate First Nations perspectives across sectors.